arpitbbhayani/knowledge-base/microservices/advantages-of-adopting-a-microservices-based-architecture/README.md

 </p>

-Why Microservices?🤔 [ in a gist ]
+<p>Why Microservices?🤔 [ in a gist ]</p>

-Microservices are small, autonomous, harmonic subsystems that work together to solve the bigger problem.
+<p>Microservices are small, autonomous, harmonic subsystems that work together to solve the bigger problem.</p>

-The core idea of microservices is Divide and Conquer.
-We break the big problem into smaller sub-problems, and solve each of the sub-problem optimally, enabling us to solve the bigger problem well.
+<p>The core idea of microservices is Divide and Conquer.
+We break the big problem into smaller sub-problems, and solve each of the sub-problem optimally, enabling us to solve the bigger problem well.</p>

-Why Microservices?
+<p>Why Microservices?</p>

-⚡ Codebase grows over time
+<p>⚡ Codebase grows over time</p>

-The product evolves and new features are added to it and that bloats up the codebase.
+<p>The product evolves and new features are added to it and that bloats up the codebase.
 It becomes difficult for multiple teams to coordinate and collaborate on a humungous codebase.
-One team breaking one module can take down the entire product.
+One team breaking one module can take down the entire product.</p>

-⚡ Scaling is predictable
+<p>⚡ Scaling is predictable</p>

-With microservices, scalability becomes predictable; you can linearly amplify the infrastructure requirements of individual microservices and be predictable in handling the load.
+<p>With microservices, scalability becomes predictable; you can linearly amplify the infrastructure requirements of individual microservices and be predictable in handling the load.</p>

-⚡ Teams become autonomous
+<p>⚡ Teams become autonomous</p>

-With each team responsible for a set of microservices they can take charge of their tech stack and design decisions.
-These decisions will be best for their problem statement and can ensure that they are solving them the best way possible.
+<p>With each team responsible for a set of microservices they can take charge of their tech stack and design decisions.
+These decisions will be best for their problem statement and can ensure that they are solving them the best way possible.</p>

-⚡ Fault Tolerance
+<p>⚡ Fault Tolerance</p>

-If one microservice is down, it may lead to a partial outage of the product affecting a small fragment of the systems; while other components remain unaffected and can continue to service the traffic.
+<p>If one microservice is down, it may lead to a partial outage of the product affecting a small fragment of the systems; while other components remain unaffected and can continue to service the traffic.</p>

-⚡ Upgrades are simpler
+<p>⚡ Upgrades are simpler</p>

-So long as a microservice adheres to the API contract, the team that owns it can upgrade the tech stack, architecture, and DB seamlessly.
+<p>So long as a microservice adheres to the API contract, the team that owns it can upgrade the tech stack, architecture, and DB seamlessly.</p>
 <hr />